sergev/gisp/docs/Primitives.md

 - `map` — Applies a procedure to each element of a list, returning a newly allocated list of results.
 Accepts two arguments: a procedure and a list.
 When the list is empty, the result is the empty list.
 - `filter` — Retains the elements of a list for which the predicate returns a truthy value.
 Accepts a predicate procedure and a list, recursing through the list like `map` and returning a newly allocated list of matches.
 Empty inputs or all-false predicates yield the empty list.
 - `gensym` — Generates a fresh symbol of the form `gN`.
 Takes no arguments.
+- `randomInteger` — Returns a uniformly distributed integer in the half-open range `[0, limit)`.
+Requires a single positive integer argument.
+- `randomSeed` — Resets the generator used by `randomInteger`.
+Takes a single integer seed and returns the empty list.

 ## String and Symbol Operations